KI7MT/dotnet-core-examples/Database/rdaas/README.md

 ### Performance Checking

-Within any fo the views above, or any query for that matter, you can prefix the select statement with `EXPLAIN ANALYZE` to see the performance of the query.
+Within any of the views above, or any query for that matter, you can prefix the select statement with `EXPLAIN ANALYZE` to see the performance of the query.

 Example: `rdaas.state_county_view`